Caden-H/BubbleGame/README.md

 npm i pixi-viewport -->

-To run this project, make sure `nodejs` and `npm` are installed and run it locally using npm:
+To run this project in dev mode, make sure `nodejs` and `npm` are installed and run it locally using npm:

 ```bash
 npm install